djgroen/FabSim3/docs/remote_machine_configuration.md

 #### Job Monitoring

-* `stat` : returns a report for all submitted jobs or a one in Particular.
-By default
+* `stat`: returns a report for all submitted job(s).
 ```sh
 fab <remote machine name> job_stat
 ```
-reports the status of jobs.
-You can also ask for reporting on specific job by
+By default it reports the status of jobs.
+You can also request a report status of specific job by
 ```sh
 fab <remote machine name> job_stat:<jobID>
 ```